XpressAI/xai-gpt-agent-toolkit/README.md

 ### Shameless plug

 If the following is too much work or too complicated.
-Sign up to the Xpress AI Platform waistlist to get access to a single app that has everything you need to get started.
+Sign up to the Xpress AI Platform waitlist to get access to a single app that has everything you need to get started.

 [Join the Xpress AI Platform Waitlist](https://xpress.ai/join-waitlist)